hariuserx/vim_cheat_sheet/cheatsheet.md

 `<tab-index-n>gt` : switch to n'th tab

 #### Split Panes
-`:vsplit` : vertical split, opens the same buffer `:split` : horizontal split, opens the same buffer `:new` : horizontal split, opens new buffer
-`:vnew` : vertical split, opens new buffer
-`Ctrl + w + Arrow keys` : Navigate between split panes `Ctrl + w + <h/j/k/l>`  : Navigate between split panes left/up/down/right
+`:vsplit` : vertical split, opens the same buffer.
+Accepts file/folder name `:split` : horizontal split, opens the same buffer.
+Accepts file/folder name `:new` : horizontal split, opens new buffer.
+Accepts file/folder name `:vnew` : vertical split, opens new buffer.
+Accepts file/folder name `Ctrl + w + Arrow keys` : Navigate between split panes `Ctrl + w + <h/j/k/l>`  : Navigate between split panes left/up/down/right

+> Resizing panes:<br>
+If you are on gvim, you can just drag the border other wise use `:resize` and `:vertical resize` to resize the split panes.<br>
+Alternatively we can use `<Ctrl-w> +/-` and `<Ctrl-w> </>` for vertical and horizontal resizing.

 #### File Explorer
 People mostly use _nerdtree_ for this purpose but I find VIM's `:Explore` good enough. <br>